RyansOpenSauceRice/Frigate-Config-GUI/README.md

 ⚠️ **IMPORTANT: This project is in early development and NOT ready for production use** ⚠️

 A desktop application for managing Frigate NVR configuration files through an intuitive graphical user interface.
-This project aims to be integrated into the main Frigate NVR project once it reaches maturity.
+This project aims to be adopted by the Frigate NVR organization once it reaches maturity.

 ## Project Status